OpenTTD/grfcodec/doc/README.en.txt

 Installation
 ============

-To install, copy renum.exe into any directory, preferably one in your path.
+To install, copy nforenum.exe into any directory, preferably one in your path.
-NFORenum will (if necessary) create a .renum directory.
+NFORenum will (if necessary) create a .nforenum directory.
 All its data files will be placed in that directory, and updated as needed.
-It is not necessary to remove the .renum directory before upgrading.
+It is not necessary to remove the .nforenum directory before upgrading.
-To uninstall, delete renum.exe and any .renum directories.
+To uninstall, delete nforenum.exe and any .nforenum directories.

 Usage